-The Nintendo Switch has far more third-party games than previous Nintendo platforms, and some of the best games from the PC, Xbox One, and PS4 have made their way onto Nintendo's portable home console hybrid.
+The Nintendo Switch has more third-party games than previous Nintendo consoles, and some of the best games on the Xbox One, PlayStation 4, and PC have made their way onto Nintendo's hybrid system.

 Is there anything I can say about Minecraft that hasn't been said before?
 It's one of the most popular games ever made, and it's available on the Nintendo Switch with a fantastic port that runs extremely well.

 The Nintendo Switch version comes with multiplayer for up to four players on the same console, up to eight players with local wireless play, and up to eight players with online multiplayer.

 The Alien franchise has always been at its best when it remembers to be scary, and no game in the series did that better than Alien: Isolation.

 As you're sent out to explore areas that you know contain the Xenomorph, the sense of dread is overwhelming and real because you have so few options for survival if you're caught.
 Alien: Isolation plays to the series' strengths perfectly and delivers one of the best horror experiences ever.